Why you should care

-Within three months, she was dancing on pointe — a milestone it usually takes girls 10 years of training to reach.
+Within three months, she was dancing on pointe — a milestone that usually takes girls 10 years of training to reach.
 Only four years later, she joined the company at ABT and started dancing professionally.
-In other words, she had prodigous talent.
+In other words, she had prodigious talent.

 Copeland isn’t one for false modesty, but she’s also very candid about her struggles and self-doubt.
 There was plenty of both during her turbulent childhood and since joining the rarified and often foreign-feeling world of professional ballet.